treeman/jonashietala/posts/2020-04-30-writing_a_pollen_lexer_in_pygments.markdown

 Regular text ◊; Trailing comment
 ```

 Which should be pretty straightforward.
-We just need to add a single clause to the root token that matches everything from `◊;` to the end of the line:
+We just need to add a single clause to the root state that matches everything from `◊;` to the end of the line:

 ```{.python3}
 tokens = {